Call for Art Entries

 ABOUT JURIED EXHIBITIONS

-Woman Made Gallery (WMG) hosts between seven and nine exhibitions annually, five of which are juried exhibitions and open to submissions from women and non-binary artists.
-These juried exhibitions explore a wide variety of themes that connect women and non-binary artists with high profile art industry professionals and foster dialogue within contemporary feminism and social justice.
+Woman Made Gallery (WMG) hosts between seven and nine exhibitions annually, five of which are juried exhibitions and open to submissions from women and nonbinary artists.
+These juried exhibitions explore a wide variety of themes that connect women and nonbinary artists with high-profile art industry professionals and foster dialogue within contemporary feminism and social justice.

 The WMG programming committee (composed of WMG staff, board, and volunteers) identifies initial themes and potential jurors, and collaborates with each juror to develop the exhibition themes.